dastigah/HueMonitor/README.md

 # HueMonitor
-C++ program that integrates with the Philips Hue Platform to monitor light state changes
+C++ program that integrates with the Philips Hue Platform to monitor light state changes.
+The program should print out all of the lights tied to the user (id, name, on state, brightness).
+On every refresh, the program will check to see if the brightness or on state of each light has changed and record the changes to print out.

 ## System Requirements
 - GCC version 4.9 or higher
 - CMake 2.8 or higher
-- Ubuntu
+- Suported for Ubuntu

 ## External Dependencies
 - CmdParser